 Being connected to nature is important to me.
 I live in the Chiltern Hills in Buckinghamshire.
 My home consulting room is in my garden, with views over fields and woods.
 I can work with clients outdoors in nature.

 Before becoming a counsellor, I worked as a marketing consultant in professional and financial services.
 I’m familiar with the tension this world creates between business success and personal life.
 I know the pressure it puts on building and sustaining relationships.
-I offer sessions at Canary Wharf where I work with clients dealing with these issues.

 I welcome clients of all cultures, genders and sexual orientations.